 The Lynn R Morgan Water Treatment Plant produced 1.7 billion gallons in 2024.
-2024 was an unusually hot and dry year and as a result we have seen significant water demand over recent years.
+2024 was an unusually hot and dry year, and as a result, we have seen significant water demand over recent years.
 2024 stands in stark contrast to 2023, which was a very wet and cool year.
-This makes the jump between the two years look larger than it really was, however we certainly can see the effect of extended low precipitation and growth in these graphs.

-Overall water demands are relatively flat in the winter (indoor demand) over the period of record; this year showed us how a long, dry summer can cause broad shifts in a single year - especially when coupled with rapid growth.
-Will continue to help residents manage their water use with incentives, smart meters, conservation programs and low water use landscape ordinances.
-This year's max production day was July 15th at 10.8 MGD, an all-time high.
-There were many days June - September that exceeded past peak days, which is unusual.
+Overall water demands are relatively flat in the winter (indoor demand) over the period of record; this year showed us how a long, dry summer can cause broad shifts in a single year, especially when coupled with rapid growth.
+Staff will continue to help residents manage their water use with incentives, smart meters, conservation programs, and low water use landscape ordinances.
+We are holding a multi-departmental internal workshop on April 18 to explore ideas to reduce water demands in our system, with the intent of coming up with 6-8 immediately implementable actions and then monitor the effectiveness over the summer irrigation season.